rodneyosodo/africastalking-eris-devkit-playground/rust/rust-on-africastalking-eris-devkit.md

 ## INTRODUCTION

-Rust is a new language that has been loved by its developers in recent years.
+Rust is a new language that most developers who have had the opportunity to use it have fallen in love with it.
 And as the language grows, it has started to support a wider set of features, compilation and linking for bare-metal targets.
 As a new Rustacean, the syntax feels little bit hard to grasp.

 I will assume that you know a little bit of Rust.
-I’m still new to the language and I wont do a good job in explaining core concepts.
+I’m still new to the language and might not be as resourceful enough explaining core concepts.
 Feel free to read more other documentation to support my claim

 ## INSTALLATION